matiaspl/LinkPi-ENCx/README.md

 ## Undocumented features
 ### Software
 * USBCam allows audio only streaming with a UAC device (e.g. USB microphone)
-* internal RTMP server accepts connections from outside using rtmp://enc1_ip/live playpath and any stream key (avoid stream* and sub* keys - they are used internally)
+* internal RTMP server accepts connections from outside using rtmp://enc1_ip/live playpath and any stream key (avoid stream* and sub* keys - they are used internally), so it can be used as a relay
 * since _**update_20210927**_ there's a local SRT server (SLS) in listener mode accepting connections with proper streamID.
 If the encoding party pushes it's stream to srt://enc1_ip:8080?streamid=push/live/XYZ and the player/decoder can connect to the stream here: srt://enc1_ip:8080?streamid=pull/live/XYZ (multiple client connections are supported.

 Note: SLS's built in parser overwrites MPEGTS video headers with H.264 metadata, so you will have hard time playing back HEVC streams sent to SLS.
 Also, encyption is not supported.